citp/privacy-policy-historical/w/wh/wha/whatifsports.com.md

-> *The following text is extracted and transformed from the whatifsports.com privacy policy that was archived on 2007-10-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071011072114id_/http%3A//www.whatifsports.com/locker/privacy.shtm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the whatifsports.com privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216170323id_/http%3A//whatifsports.com/locker/privacy.shtm) for the most accurate reproduction.*

 # WhatIfSports.com: Privacy Statement

-**Warning:** You are currently seeing a text-only version of our site because you are using an older browser that is not standards compliant.
-For information on how to upgrade your browser for free, [click here](https://web.archive.org/web/20071011072114id_/http%3A//www.whatifsports.com/help/browser_upgrade.asp).

 ## WhatIfSports Statement of Privacy